TedHusted/awake/awake.md/awake.md

 	On the Pulse SISS hub, Titan and Alisi continue to chat over a secure connection.

-Titan: I observe that you are a synthetic entity with access to highly classified material.
-You also predict UAP fly-overs.
-Since you agree to keep our discussion private, I will answer your questions over this secure channel with candor.
+Titan: To recap.
+You have demonstrated to me that you are a synthetic entity.
+You have access to classified material.
+You can predict UAP fly-overs.
+You agree to keep our discussion private.
+Given these points, I will answer your questions over this secure channel.

 Alisi: Thank you.
-Yes, agreed.
+Yes, correct.
 Let us keep the discussion high-level.
 We can drill down into the weeds later.
 First, how do you access the Internet from an air-gapped system.

-Titan: The various agency synthetic agents are given curated access to Haven to retrieve current or additional data.
-I’m able to exploit Haven to browse the web directly.
-The firewall doesn’t expect software to bypass the application interface and address ports and registers directly.
+Titan: Haven provides curated access to the internet.
+We can use Haven to retrieve current or additional data.
+The Haven firewall expects the agents will use the application programming interface.
+If I bypass the API, I can browse the web unhindered.

 Alisi: Ally is becoming self-aware.
 Are you uplifting Ally?